-All private employers are subject to the reporting obligations, as are public bodies with employees under private law.
-While only companies with at least 50 employees are subject to the reporting obligations, all companies must comply with the general principle of equal pay between women and men and must 'consider' eliminating the gender pay gap.
+All private employers are subject to these reporting obligations, as are public bodies with employees under private law.
+While only organisations with at least 50 employees are subject to the reporting obligations, all employers must comply with the general principle of equal pay between women and men and must 'consider' eliminating the gender pay gap.

-The reports must be published each year on 1 March at the latest on the company website.
-If none, the report must be communicated to the employees by some other means.
+The reports must be published each year on 1 March at the latest on the organisation’s website.
+If it does not have a website, the report must be communicated to the employees by some other means.
 The dates of the first reports under the legislation are staggered as follows:

-The Social and Economic Committee (works council) and the labour authorities must be provided with the results of the indicators, certain information to help them understand the methodology used, and, where applicable, any corrective measures envisaged or implemented.
+The Social and Economic Committee (works council) and the labour authorities must be provided with the results, certain information to help them understand the methodology used, and, where applicable, any corrective measures proposed or implemented.

-If the annual report indicates that the company is below a minimum level, the company must take measures to 'comply' (improve the annual indicators) within three years.
+If the annual report indicates that the organisation’s indicators are below a minimum level, it must take measures to 'comply' (i.e. improve the annual indicators) within three years.

-There are no specific criminal sanctions for breach.
+There are no specific criminal sanctions for breach of these reporting requirements.
 An administrative penalty of up to 1% of payroll may be imposed by the labour authorities if a report is not published or if no corrective action has been taken by the end of three years.
-It is not possible for employees to make claims on the basis of the law, but it may help them indirectly to strengthen a case.
+It is not possible for employees to make claims on the basis of this law, but it may help them indirectly to strengthen a discrimination case.